Wishing Piece Raid RNG (CFW)

 LiveHeX Den ID Confirmation

-2. Connect to LiveHeX and open the Raid subwindow as explained above.
+2. Connect to LiveHeX and open the Raid block subwindow for the correct map.

-3. Select your Den ID, if everything matches you should see the following output:
+3. Select your Den ID you found earlier.
+If this is the correct Den ID, you should see the following:

 • isActive is True.